 The climbing centre in Ratho boasts over 2400 m² of artificial climbing substrate which also includes over 400 m² of large boulders.
 But the unique thing about this facility is that the climbing surfaces are all made from natural rock.
 It attracts climbers from all over the world, both amateurs and competitive professionals alike, and offers training for World Cup competition level.
 Positioned above the climbing zone is a 150m aerial assault course called SkyRide.
 Depending on the level of difficulty, it takes anywhere between 10 to 30 minutes to complete.
 The facilities also include a large gymnasium complete with a spa.

-Most personal injuries that occur here in Ratho, like anywhere else in country, tend to be workplace related.
-But wherever the incident occurs, and whatever the reason, any personal injury claim in Ratho will be better handled by someone like Accident Advice Helpline (AAH), rather than a locally based firm of solicitors.
+Most personal injuries that occur in Ratho, tend to be workplace related.
+But wherever the incident occurs, and whatever the reason, any personal injury claim in Ratho will be better handled by someone like Accident Advice Helpline, rather than a locally based firm of solicitors.

-The problem is that many solicitors have a tendency to seek payment for any injury claim they handle.
-Worse still, some solicitors will require an up-front payment before agreeing to proceed.
+The problem is that many solicitors have a tendency to seek payment up-front payment before agreeing to proceed.
 In some instances they may possibly offer to deduct their fee from any damages won.
 But even so, what happens if the claim fails?
 The answer of course is that the claimant will end up footing the bill.
-But that won’t happen if the claimant uses AAH, and this is because they operate on a 100% no win, no fee*, basis.
+But that won’t happen if the claimant uses Accident Advice Helpline, and this is because operate on a 100% no-win, no-fee, basis.

-Accident Advice Helpline has been in existence now for over 10 years, during which time it has helped tens of thousands of injured people, or people who have received injuries in their past, to obtain compensation.
-The injury however must have occurred within the last three years, and may or may not need some kind of medical proof to substantiate any claim.
+Accident Advice Helpline has been in existence now for over 15 years, during which time we have helped tens of thousands of injured people to obtain compensation.
+The injury however must have been someone else’s fault, it must have occurred within the last 3 years, and will need some kind of medical proof to support any claim.